Eye Health

 Meibomian gland dysfunction results in several symptoms.
 The main symptom is awareness of the eyes.
 This tends to occur with grittiness and a mild feeling of small bits of sand in the eyes.
 This is known as "foreign body sensation".
 Sometimes there are feelings of burning and soreness of the eyelid edges.
 Medically these glands are known as compound sebaceous glands and in the normal eyelid, they produce a secretion which lubricates the free edge of both upper and lower eyelids.
 The sebaceous meibomian gland secretion refreshes the eye surface with each blink, creating an optically perfect surface which is important for clear vision.
 This is known as the pre-corneal tear film and is a complex arrangement of three layers of different substances.
 Sitting on the front of the eye is a mucinous layer with a watery tear film layer on the surface of the mucin and then with the meibomian gland secretions as a sort of oily layer on the front of the water.

-• Subconjunctival Haemorrhage occurs when a small blood vessel under the conjunctiva breaks and bleeds.
+- Subconjunctival Haemorrhage occurs when a small blood vessel under the conjunctiva breaks and bleeds.
 It may occur spontaneously or from coughing, heavy lifting, or vomiting.
 In some cases, it may develop following eye surgery or trauma.
-Subconjunctival hemorrhage tends to be more common among those with diabetes and hypertension.
-While it may look frightening, a subconjunctival hemorrhage is essentially harmless.
+Subconjunctival haemorrhage tends to be more common among those with diabetes and hypertension.
+While it may look frightening, a subconjunctival haemorrhage is essentially harmless.
 The blood becomes trapped underneath the clear conjunctival tissue, much like a bruise.
 The blood is visible because it shows through the thin, clear conjunctiva.
 The blood naturally absorbs within one to three weeks and no treatment is required.